AI Use Cases/Financial Services

 The Problem

-Compliance teams at regional and mid-market banks spend 60-70% of their time manually reviewing BSA/AML alerts generated by legacy core banking platforms like FIS or Temenos, with false-positive rates exceeding 95%.
+Compliance teams at regional and mid-market banks can lose the majority of a work week to manually reviewing BSA/AML alerts generated by legacy core banking platforms like FIS or Temenos - call it 60-70% of their time, a planning assumption worth checking against your own team's hours.
+Alert volume is high in part because false-positive rates on those alerts are conservatively estimated above 95%, a figure to validate against your own alert history rather than take on faith.
 These alerts funnel through siloed systems - Bloomberg Terminal for market surveillance, Salesforce Financial Services Cloud for customer context, and fragmented KYC data across multiple repositories - forcing analysts to stitch together compliance evidence by hand.
 This manual workload directly erodes loan origination velocity.
 While compliance analysts are buried in alert triage, underwriters and loan officers wait for clearance, extending origination cycles by 8-12 business days.
 Competitors with faster decisioning win deals; your institution loses market share on commercial and consumer lending.
 The operational loss ratio climbs as staff turnover accelerates - compliance roles are high-burnout, and new hires require months to ramp on your specific regulatory interpretation and system architecture.

 Revenue & Operational Impact